 Chapter 17.
 Value Framing and Support for Populist Propaganda.
 Joel Cooper and Joseph Avery, Princeton University

 Chapter 18.
 Rapid social change and the emergence of populism.
 Robin R. Vallacher and Eli Fennell, Florida Atlantic University

 Chapter 19.
 Authoritarianism, Education, and Support for Right-Wing Populism.
 Stanley Feldman, Department of Political Science, Stony Brook University

 Joseph P. Forgas is Scientia Professor at the University of New South Wales.
 His research focuses on affective influences on social cognition and behavior.
-For his work he received the Order of Australia, the Distinguished Scientific Contribution Award and has been elected Fellow of the Australian and Hungarian Academies of Science.
+For his work, he received the Order of Australia and the Distinguished Scientific Contribution Award, and he has been elected Fellow of the Australian and Hungarian Academies of Science.

-Klaus Fiedler is Professor of Psychology at the University of Heidelberg, Fellow of the German Academies of Science and APS and SPSP.
-His research focuses on social cognition, language, judgments and decision making.
+Klaus Fiedler is Professor of Psychology at the University of Heidelberg and Fellow of the German Academies of Science, the Association for Psychological Sciences, and Society for Personality and Social Psychology.
+His research focuses on social cognition, language, judgments, and decision making.
 He received several awards, including the Leibniz Award, and he is on the editorial boards of leading journals.